jsdoc2md/jsdoc-to-markdown/example/options/formatting options/example-lang/readme.md

     "kind": "function",
     "description": "An example with no code, just text", "examples": [
-      "This example is just plain text.
-Note that it's formatted as javascript\nas that's the default `--example-lang` value and dmd has no way of \ndistinguishing whether example text is, or is not source code."
+      "This example is just some plain text, no code format or syntax highlighting required here."
     ],
     "order": 2
   },